robertefreeman/GH-Models-actions-examples/webpage/actionsblog.md

 ## 🐼 Live Panda Cam Analysis

 *This section is automatically updated every 30 minutes during zoo hours using AI-powered monitoring.*

-**Last Updated:** 2025-12-25 21:37:01 UTC
+**Last Updated:** 2025-12-25 22:07:53 UTC

 **Status:** Maintenance
-**Reason:** The panda cam is currently undergoing scheduled maintenance or technical updates.
+**Reason:** The webcam system is currently undergoing scheduled maintenance or technical updates.
-**Recommendation:** Please check back later; the webcam feed should be available again soon.
+**Recommendation:** Please check back later; the live feed should be available again after maintenance is complete.
-**Technical Note:** The status image indicates a grey background with red text, confirming that the system is temporarily offline for maintenance purposes.
+**Technical Note:** The message indicates a scheduled or ongoing maintenance window, with the next check scheduled for 22:07 UTC.

-**Blog Summary:** The panda cam is temporarily unavailable due to scheduled maintenance.
-We appreciate your patience and will update you once the live feed is back online.
+**Blog Summary:** The panda cam is temporarily unavailable due to maintenance.
+We appreciate your patience and encourage you to check back later for the live panda footage!

 ---